Hipo/drf-extra-fields/README.md

 ```

 **README**

 - Make sure that you add the documentation for the field added to README.md

 LICENSE
 ====================

 Copyright DRF EXTRA FIELDS HIPO

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the
+License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software
-distributed under the License is distributed on an "AS IS" BASIS,
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "
-WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and
+AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific
-limitations under the License.
+language governing permissions and limitations under the License.